Robert D. Blue

-Robert Donald Blue (September 24, 1898 – December 14, 1989) was an American politician, the 30th Governor of Iowa from 1945 to 1949.
+Robert Donald Blue (September 24, 1898 – December 14, 1989) was an American politician who served as the 30th governor of Iowa from 1945 to 1949.

 Early life

 Blue was born in Eagle Grove, Iowa in 1898, to Donald Blue, railroad engineer, and Myrtle E. (née Newell), a schoolteacher.

 Blue attended Capital City Commercial College and Iowa State University.

 He served in the United States Army during World War I, being honorably discharged in 1919.

 After the war, he earned a law degree from Drake University Law School in 1922.
 He practiced law in Eagle Grove.

 He married Cathlene Beale on October 17, 1926 in Clarion and had a daughter, Barbara, and a son, Donald.
 Donald died in a gas explosion in 1973.
 He was a member of the United Methodist Church, and was inducted into the Methodist Hall of Fame because of his philanthropic efforts.

 Political career

 Local politics

 He was the Wright County Attorney from 1924 to 1931 and the Eagle Grove City Attorney from 1932 to 1934.